GClark89/MusicTrain/Readme.md

 ## Univariate Analysis

-Exploring individual variables to understand their distribution and significance using barplots, lineplots and histograms
+Exploring individual variables to understand their distribution and significance using barplots, lineplots and histograms:
 - Top 10 most frequent artists
 - Most Popular Genres
-- Genre vs features
-- Age vs genre
 - Count of each topic

-* Key insighs: Johnny Cash and Ella Fitzgerald dominate the dataset.
+🔑 Johnny Cash and Ella Fitzgerald dominate the dataset.
-While genres like Pop and Country are most represented - Hip Hip is much less(Hip Hop began in the 70's)
+🔑 While genres like Pop and Country are most represented - Hip Hip is much less(Hip Hop began in the 70's)
-* Take a look a

 ## Bivariate Analysis

-Exploring relationships between two variables using scatterplots and boxplots
+Exploring relationships between two variables using scatterplots and boxplots:

 - length of lyrics over a period of time w/ genre
 - Age vs topic
 - Genre count w/ topic